Are annuities safe?

 Can you lose money in an annuity?

-Annuity providers calculate annuity rates by considering a range of factors, including the size of your pension pot, your age, and your health to name a few.
+Annuity providers calculate annuity rates by considering a range of factors.
+These include the size of your pension fund, your age, and your health to name a few.
 To find out more about how annuity rates are calculated see our guide ‘How are annuity rates calculated?’.
 As your life expectancy is linked to your annuity payments, there is a possibility that you won’t reap all the potential benefits from your annuity purchase.
 This is because annuities are essentially the opposite of life insurance.
 With life insurance you are effectively anticipating whether you will die before the insurance company expects you to.
 And if you do, the life insurance company pays out.
-Conversely, with a lifetime annuity you are making the opposite assumption.
+But, with a lifetime annuity you are making the opposite assumption.
 If you die earlier than the annuity provider has estimated, they may keep the rest of the annuitized funds.

-Alternatively, you could choose to add value protection which will protect all or part of the pension fund used to purchase your pension annuity.
-Value protection can return a lump sum to your beneficiaries or estate if you (or if selected, both you and the second annuitant) die without having received the pre-selected protected portion of your original pension pot less any income already received.
-To find out more about value protection take a look at our ‘Frequently asked questions’ and view the answers to the questions ‘What is value protection?’, ‘How does value protection work?’ and ‘What does value protection cost?’.
+Alternatively, you could choose to add value protection.
+This will protect all or part of the pension fund used to purchase your pension annuity.
+Value protection can return a lump sum to your beneficiaries or estate if you (or if selected, both you and the second annuitant) die without having received the pre-selected protected portion of your original pension fund less any income already received.
+To find out more about value protection take a look at our ‘Frequently asked questions’.
+You can then view the answers to the questions ‘What is value protection?’, ‘How does value protection work?’ and ‘What does value protection cost?’.

 Do annuities keep up with inflation?

-Adding value protection or a guarantee period to your annuity or selecting an escalating annuity will lower your annuity income.
-However, they may help you feel safer in your decision and some options may have a lower impact on your income than you might expect.
+Adding value protection or a guarantee period to your annuity will lower your annuity income.
+Similarly, selecting an escalating annuity will also reduce your annuity income.
+Yet they may help you feel safer in your decision and some options may have a lower impact on your income than you might expect.

 Are annuities safe in a recession or market crash?

-Once the cancellation period ends and your pension annuity has started, your lifetime annuity rate will be fixed for life (unless you choose an escalating annuity).
-This means your annuity income will not be subject to stock market volatility and your funds will not be affected should there be a recession or stock market crash.
+Once the cancellation period ends and your pension annuity has started, your lifetime annuity rate will be fixed for life.
+This is unless you choose an escalating annuity.
+This means your annuity income will not be subject to stock market volatility.
+Your funds will not be affected should there be a recession or stock market crash.

 What happens if my annuity provider goes bust?

-Should your annuity provider go bust, your annuity would be safe as the Financial Services Compensation Scheme would move your policy to another company or offer you compensation for up to 100% of the value of your pot at the time the provider was unable to pay you.
-This compensation would take into account the remaining value of your annuity including any death benefits that were added.
+Should your annuity provider go bust, your annuity would be safe as the Financial Services Compensation Scheme would move your policy to another company.
+Or, they would offer you compensation for up to 100% of the value of your funds at the time the provider was unable to pay you.
+This compensation would take into account the remaining value of your annuity.
+It would also include any death benefits that were added.

 Can I change my annuity?

-If you'd like to compare pension lifetime annuity rates and see how the different options would affect your income, all you need to do is complete one online form and we can help you compare guaranteed quotes from all providers in the annuity open market.
+If you'd like to compare pension lifetime annuity rates and see how the different options would affect your income, all you need to do is complete one online form.
+We can then help you compare guaranteed quotes from all providers in the annuity open market.